thetygerpotatto/Spyralizer/README.md

-# Little program to make pendulums without gravity and make preety figures.
+# Little program to make pendulums without gravity and that make preety figures.